d

 Physical poverty

-Three billion people find themselves in poverty, unable to meet basic human needs, lacking shelter, clothing, water, and food.
+Three billion people find themselves in poverty, unable to meet basic needs, lacking shelter, clothing, water and food.

 Spiritual poverty